amercer1/genesqr-5.0/README.md

 The web application allows authenticated users to launch a job, check the status of a job, and quit.

-This small code base will be use for iPlant Collaborative Developers to use a template to launch their own web apps.
+This small code base will be use for iPlant Collaborative Developers to use a template to develop and launch their own foundation api web apps.